hashkat/hashkat/docs/installation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xuQIqFKXI9w" frameborder="0" allowfullscreen></iframe>
 </center>

-Here outlines the following steps on how to install **#k@** on Linux (these instructions assume you are using a Debian-based distribution such as Ubuntu, Linux Mint, or Debian):
+The following steps outline how to install **#k@** on Linux (these instructions assume you are using a Debian-based distribution such as Ubuntu, Linux Mint, or Debian):

 1. Download the latest build of **#k@** at [hashkat.org](http://hashkat.org) by clicking on 'Latest Build' and then clicking 'Save File' and then 'OK' on the prompt that appears.